-- Historic site features are considered integral parts of historic properties, and cannot be removed without approval. - Retain existing trees and plantings that help define the district's character. - 3.
-Replace diseased or dead plants and trees to match the plant to be replaced or with indigenous species - Repeat the dominant landscape design (plant, size, and species) found in the historic district when installing new plantings. - 5.
-In residential uses, setbacks must be clear of plantings and structures that obstruct the view of the main building on a property. - Do not replace grass in front yards with paving or gravel. - 7.
-In a single-family use, no more than 50% of the rear yard should be of impermeable material, including the roofs of additions to original buildings, paving, decks, patios, and accessory buildings. - 8.
+- 1. Historic site features are considered integral parts of historic properties, and cannot be removed without approval. - 2.
+Retain existing trees and plantings that help define the district's character. - 3.
+Replace diseased or dead plants and trees to match the plant to be replaced or with indigenous species - 4.
+Repeat the dominant landscape design (plant, size, and species) found in the historic district when installing new plantings. - 5.
+In residential uses, setbacks must be clear of plantings and structures that obstruct the view of the main building on a property. - 6.
+Do not replace grass in front yards with paving or gravel. - In a single-family use, no more than 50% of the rear yard should be of impermeable material, including the roofs of additions to original buildings, paving, decks, patios, pools, and accessory buildings.
+Wood slatted decks are considered permeable. - 8.
 Certain modern materials for landscape and site features are not allowed where visible from the public right of way including: - a.
 Interlocking concrete block - b.
 Treated landscaping timbers - c.
 Railroad ties - d.
-Pre-fabricated lattice
+Pre-fabricated lattice - 9.
+Use hardscape materials that complement the historic structure and property.